rust-lang/rust/doc/rust.md

 and out of frames, or stored in the heap, heap allocations may outlive the frame they are allocated within.

 ### Memory ownership

-A task owns all memory it can *safely* reach through local variables, shared or unique boxes, and/or references.
-Sharing memory between tasks can only be accomplished using *unsafe* constructs, such as raw pointer operations or calling C code.
+A task owns all memory it can *safely* reach through local variables, as well as managed, owning and borrowed pointers.

-When a task sends a value that has the `send` trait over a channel, it loses ownership of the value sent and can no longer refer to it.
-This is statically guaranteed by the combined use of "move semantics" and the compiler-checked _meaning_ of the `send` trait: it is only instantiated for (transitively) unique kinds of data constructor and pointers, never shared pointers.
+When a task sends a value that has the `Send` trait to another task, it loses ownership of the value sent and can no longer refer to it.
+This is statically guaranteed by the combined use of "move semantics", and the compiler-checked _meaning_ of the `Send` trait: it is only instantiated for (transitively) sendable kinds of data constructor and pointers, never including managed or borrowed pointers.

 When a stack frame is exited, its local allocations are all released, and its references to boxes (both shared and owned) are dropped.